encryptogroup/UC/README.md

 ### Private Function Evaluation

   * Our UC compiler is compatible with ABY that can evaluate the UC generated.
-The code for this will be available soon at the github page of [ABY](https://github.com/encryptogroup/ABY).
+The code for this is available at the github page of [ABY](https://github.com/encryptogroup/ABY), under src/examples/uc_circuit.